RevenueCat/purchases-ios/RELEASING.md

 #### Releasing:
 1. Start a git-flow release/x.y.z
-1. Create a CHANGELOG.latest.md with the changes for the current version (to be used by Fastlane for the github release notes)
+1. Modify CHANGELOG.latest.md with the changes for the current version (to be used by Fastlane for the github release notes)
 1. Update the version number by running `bundle exec fastlane bump_and_update_changelog version:x.y.z`
 1. Commit the changes `git commit -am "Version x.y.z"`